 Zarathustra asks if it is not a heavy burden "to feed upon the acorns and grass of knowledge and for the sake of truth to suffer hunger of the soul" (ibid.)?
 For someone who has devoted much time to the search for truth and understanding, it is a very heavy burden to discover that all our so-called wisdom and knowledge is fleeting.
 The seeker longs for a person, a book, or some other foothold that can lead him or her to a bedrock of truth.
 It is burdensome because one discovers there is no such absolute foundation.
 One must consume what small morsels of truth one can find on the cold, damp ground.
 One must suffer hunger of the soul when the understanding comes that all so-called truths are really uncertain.

 Zarathustra asks if it is not a heavy burden "to wade into dirty water when it is the water of truth, and not to disdain cold frogs and hot toads" (ibid.)?
 Think of sloshing through a green, miry swamp.
 It is a nasty undertaking.
 One can get lost very easily.
 The air smells bad.
 There are dangerous creatures at every turn.
-The frogs and toads are not really dangerous, but they are a nuisance.
+The frogs and toads are not really dangerous, but they are a nuisance, and there may be serpents lurking about.
 Seeking for truth is exactly like this.
 It is a burdensome affair to search and search, only to find that one is going around in circles, not to mention all the encumbrances along the way.
-This is the realm of Becoming, where there are no absolute standards--no firm path on which to tread.
-Actually, there is no sense of Being, except that it is Becoming.
+This is the realm of becoming, where there are no absolute standards--no firm path on which to tread.
+Actually, there is no sense of being, except that it is becoming.
 The greatest burden here, however, is when one learns to wade into these waters without disdaining the difficult struggle of living in a world that is devoid of standards.
 This undertaking can bring about transformation.

 The seeker of truth who carries the burden of uncertainty will eventually need solitude.
-Not actually literal solitude, but a separation in thought from those who still adhere to idealism.
+Not actually literal solitude, but a separation in thought from those who still adhere to two world theories.
 Only in solitude can genuine creation be brought forth.
-This is why Zarathustra travelled to the mountains.
+This is why Zarathustra traveled to the mountains.
 "Here he had the enjoyment of his spirit and his solitude and he did not weary of it for ten years" (Nietzsche 39).
 It is in the desert that the camel changes into a lion, for "it wants to capture freedom and be lord in its own desert" (Nietzsche 54).